popobo/daily_random_note/C++ConcurrencyInAction/note.md

                 - get_future()
                 - set_value()
                 - std::promise<bool>/std::future<bool>
+                - <span style="color:red;">The underlying implementation of  std::promise<>/std::future is atomic operation and condition variables</span>
         - 4.2.4 Saving an exception for the future
             - The future becomes ready, and a call to get() rethrows that stored exception
             - set_exception()